Scheduling Fall Courses

 - Review our Professional Pathways to better understand the classes, clinics and other opportunities and how they relate to various areas of the law.
 Please note that different classes are offered each year.

-- You may choose to earn a Business Law Concentration
+- You may choose to earn a Business Law Concentration, Concentration in International Legal Studies, or Social Justice Concentration.

-Review the College of Law course offerings for Fall 2020 as shown on the curricula page. (this page will be updated as warranted). and make a list of classes you wish to take.
+Review the College of Law course offerings on the student intranet (UC Law Student access only).
+Make a list of classes you wish to take.
 You will want to make note of days and times to avoid conflicts.
-All LLM students are required to take US Legal System (3 credits) and Legal Research and Writing (3 credits) during fall semester.
-All other courses during your LLM are your choice.
-To plan for Spring 2021, you can review the course offerings from Spring 2020.
-There is also a tentative list of Spring 2021 classes listed on the Fall 2020 registration webpage.
+All LLM students are required to take U.S. Legal System (3 credits) and Legal Research and Writing (3 credits) during Fall semester.
+All other courses during your LLM experience are your choice.

 Tips on Choosing Classes for your LLM Year